Homemade dried apple rings are the best!

 - You don’t need to add any sweeteners when drying apples.
 The natural sugars in the apples get more intense during the drying process making them sweet enough for everyone to enjoy.

-- I prefer using Spartan, Granny Smith or McIntosh apples that aren’t too sweet.
-Some apples like Galas become almost too sweet when dried.
+- I prefer using Spartan, Granny Smith, Braeburn, Ambrosia or Pink Lady apples that aren’t too sweet.
+Some apples like Gala become almost too sweet when dried.
 My all time favorites are prairie apple varieties like Goodland apples.
 If you’re in Manitoba, sign up with Fruit Share and pick all the free apples you want!

 - Soaking, dipping or spraying apple slices with lemon juice or salt to prevent browning is completely optional.
 Look at the photo below, the apples in the center were soaked in lemon juice and water, the others were not.
-Because the difference is so little, I’ve stopped using any anti-browning techniques when drying apples.
+Because the difference is so little, I’ve stopped using any anti-browning techniques when drying apples-just to save a step.

 - If you prefer the brighter apple rings, soak apple rings in a solution of 1/4 cup (125 ml) lemon juice to 1 quart (1 litre) cold water.